 What is a Qualifying Event?

-A qualifying life event is a change to an individual’s circumstances.
-This change allows them to make adjustments to their benefits despite the time of the year.
+A qualifying life event is any change to an individual’s circumstances that allows them to make adjustments to their benefits despite the time of the year.
 These include losses in health coverage, changes in the household, changes in residence, and others.

 Typically, employees are only eligible to make adjustments during the company’s open enrollment period, which often (but not always) takes place towards the end of the year.

 According to the Federal government, there are four primary types of qualifying events:

 Loss of health coverage: This can include job-based and individual coverage, as well as student health plans.
 For example, these events occur when a person is:

 - company/organization shuts down operations

 Additionally, other instances include losing eligibility for Medicare, Medicaid, or CHIP, and when a person loses coverage through a parent’s plan after turning 26.